janet-dev/LevelCoder-WM/README.md

 | Chromium      | [iOS 13.3](docs/pictures/lambda-chromium-mobile-log.jpg)       | iPhone 11     | OK            |
 | Chrome        | [macOS Mojave](docs/pictures/lambda-chrome-desktop-log.jpg)   | Desktop       | OK            |

+2. Colleagues from codebar, associates from LinkedIn and TechMids, plus friends and family members were asked to review the site and point out any bugs and/or user experience issues.

 ### Bugs Fixed
 1. To be consistant, [replaced all named and rgb colours with hex numbers](docs/pictures/bug-colour-hex.png) in style.css.